 Three years university studies

-No overlapping with courses at the Bergen Faculty of Law.
+No overlapping with other courses at UiB.

 Krav til studierett

 The course is available for the following students: